Health & Safety

-- We will be introducing in-store signage and vinyls to promote social distancing throughout the stores.
+- We've introduced in-store signage and vinyls to promote social distancing throughout the stores.

 - We are allowing apparel and footwear try-ons, but all returned or tried on items will be quarantined for a minimum of 24-48 hours after the fact for the safety of the next customer.

 - Sanitization stations and disposable masks will be made available to all visitors, as well as improved contactless soap and towel dispensers in our bathrooms in Texas.
 Our restroom in Chelsea Market will be closed to the public.

-- Updated as of 7/24/2020: Our dining rooms remain temporarily closed.
-But, we are now offering patio dining at Legacy West for customers to enjoy their to-go orders on site.
+- We are now offering patio dining at Legacy West for customers to enjoy their to-go orders on site.
 Please visit us online to order to-go or curbside pickup orders.